Federal Student Aid

 New Jersey Class Loans:

 These funds give a student the ability to borrow as much as they need to meet the remaining cost of education after other financial aid.
-Students must file a Free Application for Federal Student Aid (FAFSA), attend a NJ school or be a NJ resident, be a US Citizen or eligible non-citizen, and must be enrolled at least half-time.
+Students must file a Free Application for Federal Student Aid (FAFSA), attend a New Jersey school or be a New Jersey resident, be a US Citizen or eligible non-citizen, and be enrolled at least half-time.
 Approval is based on the borrower’s satisfactory credit history and ability to repay the loan, not on financial need (a co-signor may be required).

 Post 9/11 G.I.
 Bill Chapter 33